Samsung/Universum/doc/jenkins.rst

 server, that returns a redirection link to acquire a said artifact.

-As `specified in docs <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/#passing-request-headers>`__, without specification Nginx replaces ``Host`` headers with ``$proxy_host``.
-In this case it changes ``res.my.jenkins.io`` to proxy IP and port specifications.
-The problem is, when received such specifications, Jenkins server no longer understands the request is sent to resource domain, and returns the ``404 NOT FOUND`` error.
+As `specified in docs <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/#passing-request-headers>`__, without specification Nginx replaces ``Host`` header with ``$proxy_host``.
+In this case it changes ``<resource domain>`` to proxy IP specifications.The problem is that without the Host header the Jenkins server is not able to understand that the request is sent to the resource domain (and not the main one).
+Therefore it returns the 404 NOT FOUND error.

 To pass them correctly, adjust the configuration as instructed in manual mentioned above.
 Add the following lines to Nginx configuration file::